lduport/UnitsConverterWPF/README.md

 # UnitsConverterWPF
-A small unit of measure converted WPF application using Prism, mahApps, ReactiveUI...
+A small unit of measure converter WPF application using Prism, mahApps, ReactiveUI...

 The application has been designed to support the following features: